Myosotis goyenii subsp. goyenii: Description

 Myosotis goyenii subsp. goyenii plants have long woody, branched taproots, and are single rosettes that often grow together to form loose clumps.
 The rosette leaves have petioles 10–48 mm long.
 The rosette leaf blades are 7–40 mm long by 3–11 mm wide (length: width ratio 2.2–5.3: 1), usually narrowly oblanceolate, oblanceolate or narrowly obovate, widest at or above the middle (rarely below the middle), with an acute apex (rarely obtuse).
 Both surfaces and the edges of the leaf are densely covered in straight, appressed, antrorse (forward-facing) hairs that are oriented parallel to the mid vein.
 Each rosette has 2–40 erect, usually once-branched (sometimes unbranched), ebracteate inflorescences that are up to 350 mm long and are usually bifurcating in an open, forked 'V' shape near the tips.
 The cauline leaves are up to 13 per inflorescence and are similar to the rosette leaves but smaller with shorter petioles, and decrease in size toward the tip.
 Each inflorescence has up to 26 flowers, each borne on a pedicel up to 1.3 mm long at fruiting, and each without a bract.
 The calyx is 3–5 mm long at flowering and 4–6 mm long at fruiting, lobed to half to almost all of its length, and densely covered in antrorse, straight to flexuous, appressed to patent hairs.
 The corolla is white, up to 14 mm in diameter, with a cylindrical tube, petals that are broadly ovate, obovate, broadly obovate or broadly obovate, and small yellow scales alternating with the petals.
 The stamens are 6.1–7.5 mm long (measured from the base of the calyx to the anther tips) with filaments 0.3–0.4 mm long that are attached to the corolla tube < 1 mm below the base of the scales.
 The anthers are partly exserted above the scales, with the anther tips equal to or just surpassing the scales.
 The pistil is 8–11 mm long with a style that is 7–10 mm long at fruiting.
 The four smooth, shiny, light to dark brown nutlets are 1.7–2.7 mm long by 1.0–1.3 mm wide and narrowly ovoid in shape.

 The chromosome number of M. goyenii subsp. goyenii is unknown.

 The pollen of M. goyenii subsp. goyenii is unknown.

 It flowers and fruits from November–March, with the main flowering and fruiting period from December–February.

 Distribution and habitat

-Myosotis goyenii subsp. goyenii is a forget-me-not endemic to Otago and Southland in the South Island of New Zealand, from 650–1300 m ASL.
+Myosotis goyenii subsp. goyenii is a forget-me-not endemic to Otago and Southland in the South Island of New Zealand, from 650 to 1300 m ASL.
 It is found on rock (schist) outcrops, ledges, cliffs and shingle.

 Conservation status

-The species M. goyenii is listed as At Risk - Naturally Uncommon on the most recent assessment (2017-2018) under the New Zealand Threatened Classification system for plants, with the qualifier "Sp" (Sparse).
+The species M. goyenii is listed as At Risk - Naturally Uncommon on the most recent assessment (2017–2018) under the New Zealand Threatened Classification system for plants, with the qualifier "Sp" (Sparse).